Pedroos46/raspberry-server/guia-english.md

 	ssh NUEVO-USUARIO@[ip o hostname]

 Once inside we will eliminate the user by default and all your data.
-In this case the Raspberry is `pi`, if we have another username there is put that user.
+In this case the Raspberry is `pi`, if we have another username there we'll put that user.

  	sudo deluser --remove-all-files pi
 	sudo userdel -r -f pi